Data Model

 agent: string;

-}For the full lifecycle (how a pending edit is remapped when the user types, how conflicts are handled, when an edit is marked stale) see the Editor Guide.
+}For the full lifecycle, including how a pending edit is remapped when the user types, how conflicts are handled, and when an edit is marked stale, see the Editor Guide.